Skip to content

 Protect Your Rights with a San Jose Premises Liability Attorney

-At Caputo & Van Der Walde LLP, our top-rated firm is backed by more than 100 years of collective experience.
+At Caputo and Van Der Walde – Injury & Accident Attorneys, our top-rated firm is backed by more than 100 years of collective experience.
 We can help you recover compensation for your injuries with our proven ability to negotiate and litigate for our clients.
 We believe each case is unique, so we approach every case with a tailored strategy to give our clients the best chances of success.
 Our team of San Jose swimming pool accident lawyers is ready to help you.

 Contact our firm today!
 Call (800) 900-0863 for a free case evaluation.